medined/perl-5-by-example/perl_5_by_example/glossary.md

 ## Scalar

-A scalar variable can hold one string or number value at a time.
-Chapter 3, "<A href="ch03.htm">Variables</A>," shows you how scalars can be used.
+A scalar variable can hold one string or number value at a time. [](./variables.md) shows you how scalars can be used.

 ## Scalar Context